Hey Kids (Start Here)

 Contrary to what Volker had been prepared for, Telford didn’t shout at him, drill-sergeant style.
 He barely said anything.
 Just led the way, circuit after circuit after circuit of strength training done at such speed it counted as aerobics.
 As they moved through the repetitive exercises, Telford counted them off in quiet sets of twenty.
 The numbers came in Goa’uld, rather than English.

 After an eternity of unrelenting exertion, Telford called for a break.
-He handed Volker a canteen full of metallic tasting water.
+He handed Volker a canteen of metallic-tasting water.

 “Ugh,” was the first thing Volker said when he could speak.
 “We’re going all out in leather?”